JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 ## Project Plan
-* Data Collection and setup - the data will be downloaded from Kaggle and saved as csv file into the 'raw' data folder.
+* **Data Collection and setup**: The dataset will be downloaded from Kaggle and saved as csv file into the 'raw' data folder.
-* The data will be reviewed for duplicates, missing values, incorrect datatype catgeorisation and processed before analysis aginst hypotheses
+* **Initial Data Review and Cleaning**: The data will be checked for duplicates, missing values, and incorrect datatypes.
+Any necessary cleaning will be completed before analysis is undertaken.
-* Data visualisation technique (such as boxplot, barchart, line, and violin) will be selected based on what is best for the type(s) of data being compared and analsysed
+* **Exploratory Data Analysis and Visualisation**: Visualisation techniques (such as boxplots, barcharts, line plots, and violin plots) will be used to explore the data.
+Visuals will be selected based on what best suits the data being compared and the hypotheses being tested.

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations